threatdragon/threatdragon.github.io/public/pages/install/setp-env.markdown

 for example `export SESSION_ENCRYPTION_KEYS='[{"isPrimary": true, "id": 0, "value": "11223344556677889900aabbccddeeff"}]'`
 * GITHUB_SCOPE - set this to `repo` if you want access also to private repos

+Note that we are suing the example values for these variables, and the values obtained in the 'Values for the environment variables' section **must** be used instead.

 #### Windows
 Similarly for Windows, from the terminal used to start Threat Dragon enter at the command line: